An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

 Okay, So I Have a Hip Injury...What Should I Do Now?

-Step 1: If the hip injury is very recent - use a good quality cold pack and Arnica Pain Relief Cream.
-If the injury has been going on for awhile, then skip to Step 2 below.
+Stage 1: If the hip injury is very recent - use a good quality cold pack and Arnica Pain Relief Cream.
+If the injury has been going on for awhile, then skip to Stage 2 below.

 Not only will you use your cold pack for the first 48 to 72 hours after the injury, but you should also use it during other stages of the healing process.
 Some examples include...